bombchus/z64-music-wiki/docs/advanced/formmask.md

 A `.formmask` file is just a `.json` (or `.txt`) file with its filename extension changed to `.formmask`.
 Inside the file is a single JSON array that contains all the necessary data for which channels to enable and disable when the conditions to do so are met.
 This file is packed into the root of an `.mmrs` file.

 !!! info "Filename"
-    The filename itself uses the same naming as a sequence or audiobank file (e.g. `0x03.seq` will be `0x03.formmask`).
+    The filename itself uses the same naming as a sequence or audiobank file (e.g. A sequence using audiobank 0x03 will be named `0x03.seq` with the corresponding formmask file being named `0x03.formmask`).

 ### JSON Array Formatting
 The formatting for a JSON array is as follows: